-Arches National Park Trails Professional Review and Guide
+Arches National Park Trails Professional Guide

 "Arches National Park is located 5 miles north of Moab.
 Of the five national parks in Utah, Arches is the one most dominated by domesticated “frontcountry.”
 Nevertheless, park administrators now estimate that more than 70,000 acres have wilderness characteristics.
 The increase in recommended wilderness acreage comes from several sources, including the addition of Lost Spring Canyon’s 3,140 acres, expiration of some mineral and grazing leases, and the exchange of school trust lands within the park for other lands.